-138. The Defendant Retailers' supply of the Fake Glucosamine Sulfate Supplements to the Class Members who purchased the Fake Glucosamine Sulfate Supplements for personal, family or household purposes was a "consumer transaction" within the meaning of s.
+The Defendants are "suppliers", and the supply of the Fake Glucosamine Sulfate Supplements to the Class Members who purchased the Fake Glucosamine Sulfate Supplements for personal, family or household purposes was a "consumer transaction" within the meaning of s.
 2 of the Newfoundland and Labrador Consumer Protection and Business Practices Act.

-- 139. The Defendant Retailers' representation on the label of the Fake Glucosamine Sulfate Supplements that the product contained glucosamine sulfate when it did not had the effect, or might reasonably have had the effect, of deceiving or misleading consumers and is an "unfair business practice" within the meaning of s.
-7(1) of the Newfoundland and Labrador Consumer Protection and Business Practices Act. - 140.
+The Defendants' representation on the label of the Fake Glucosamine Sulfate Supplements that the product contained glucosamine sulfate when it did not had the effect, or might reasonably have had the effect, of deceiving or misleading consumers and is an "unfair business practice" within the meaning of s.
+7(1) of the Newfoundland and Labrador ConsumerProtection and Business Practices Act.

 The Class Members are entitled to a refund of the purchase price or, in the alternative, damages in the amount of the return of the purchase price, pursuant to s.
 10 of the Newfoundland and Labrador Consumer Protection and Business Practices Act.